vmcilwain/vell/README.md

 * An application.yml file in the config directory with all of the environment variables needed for the application to run

 ## Features
-* Blog w/ file upload, twitter and tinyurl integration
+* Blog w/ trix editor, file upload, twitter and tinyurl integration
 * Blog comments send an email notification
 * Creating messages send an email notification